castelao/GSW-rs/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the [LICENSE](LICENSE), shall be dual licensed as above, without any additional terms or conditions.

 Contributions should be done through GitHub, by forking the repository,